wuihee/cte/README.md

 # Combat Training Engine

-In light of ranking controversies, the goal of this project is to algorithmically calculate rankings for UFC fighters based on some elo-like algorithm.
+The goal of this project is to algorithmically calculate rankings for UFC fighters based on some elo-like algorithm.

 ## Usage